itai53/AWS-self-service-CLI-project/README.md

 This project is a Python-based CLI tool for developers to create, update, and manage AWS resources.

-This CLI tool streamlines AWS resource management by allowing developers to create, update, and manage AWS resources while ensuring compliance with DevOps standards.
+This CLI tool streamlines AWS resource management by allowing developers to:

 - Provision EC2 instances with specific instance types and AMIs.
 - Manage S3 buckets with control over access policies and file uploads.
 - Create and manage DNS zones and records via Route53.

+and manage AWS resources while ensuring compliance with DevOps standards.

 ## Prerequisites ⚙️